Should the Rolex crown point up? – Rolex Crown Alignment guide

 Rolex Sky-Dweller precious metal aligned crown

 The fact of the matter is that Rolex has already solved this ”issue”.
-In other words, they already have the recipe of making the crown so that it aligns perfectly and points up, but they just choose not to implement it widely across all its watches.
+In other words, they already have the recipe for making the crown so that it aligns perfectly and points up, but they just choose not to implement it widely across all its watches.
 So when some people say that it’s too difficult or that Rolex can’t do it, it’s already done.
 They just choose not to implement it widely right now.

 There have been some discussions that it wouldn’t be possible for Rolex to make the crown point up all the time due to the gasket that is in the crown.
 Since the gasket contracts and dries over time, it will turn farther than when it was brand new.